Alaska’s National Parks

 Where to stay:

--In our attempt to save $ we stayed at The Grande Denali Lodge.
-It was what all the reviews say – A ‘motel 6’ with a pretty exterior.
-If you want something nicer, definitely splurge for the $400+ per night options.
+In our attempt to save money, we stayed at The Grande Denali Lodge.
+It was what all the reviews say (A ‘motel 6’ with a pretty exterior).
+If you want something nicer, you can splurge for the $400+ per night options.
 Just confirm that they have a shuttle to take you in to the park if you don’t have a car.

-There ARE lodges farther inside the park, but most have not been operational since they are beyond Mile 43.
+There ARE lodges farther inside the park, but most have not been operational since they are beyond Mile 43 (closed due to a rockslide in 2021).

 Wrangell St. Elias National Park